Health Insurance Guide for Self-Employed, 1099 Contractors & Freelancers

 1. COBRA Health Insurance

-When you might want COBRA: COBRA might be a good option for you if you like your old health insurance plan, and you want to continue your current healthcare coverage arrangement in the meantime as you look for your next option.
-Also, if you’ve already met your deductible for the year, or if you take expensive prescriptions, continuing coverage under COBRA may make the most financial sense.
+Considerations for COBRA health insurance: COBRA might be a good option for you if you prefer to keep your old health insurance coverage as you consider your next plan.
+Also, if you take expensive prescriptions, or you’ve already met your deductible for the year, it may make financial sense to continue your healthcare coverage under COBRA.

-There are also state-sponsored health insurance plans, depending on the state.
+Some states also have state-sponsored health insurance plans.
 Arizona has a State Plan for Medicaid and a State Plan for the Children’s Health Insurance Program (KidsCare), which are partnerships between the Arizona Health Care Cost Containment System and the Centers for Medicare and Medicaid Services.
-Not all states have State Plans, so check with yours to see what’s available.

-If you have pre-existing conditions, the ACA plan may also be a good option for coverage.
-Keep in mind, navigating the marketplace can be a little challenging with all the options that are available.
-You can contact us for free expert ACA guidance through the process.
+ACA plans can also be a good option for those with pre-existing conditions, because you’ll still be eligible for coverage even if you have one or more pre-existing conditions.
+If you need help finding the best options on the ACA marketplace, you can contact us for free expert ACA guidance through the process.
 We will learn all about your budget and your unique healthcare needs, and we’ll present you with all your options so you can compare them before you choose.

 In Arizona, the following healthcare providers currently offer plans on the ACA Marketplace.